HarperDB/documentation/docs/rest/README.md

 This can be used to retrieve a record by its primary key.
 The response will include the record as the body.

 #### Caching/Conditional Requests
-A `GET` response for a record will include an encoded timestamp of the last modification to this record in the `ETag` request headers.
-On subsequent requests, a client (that has a cached copy) may include an `If-Match` request header with this tag.
+A `GET` response for a record will include an encoded timestamp of the last modification to this record in the `ETag` request headers (or any accessed record when used in a custom get method).
+On subsequent requests, a client (that has a cached copy) may include an `If-None-Match` request header with this tag.
 If the record has not been updated since this date, the response will have a 304 status and no body.
+This facilitates significant performance gains since the response data doesn't need to serialized and transferred over the network.

 ### `GET /my-resource/?property=value`